criteo/cassandra_exporter/README.md

 ```
 Cassandra Exporter will have the following behavior:
 1. The metrics matching the blacklisted entries will never be scraped, here the metric `a` won't be available
-1. In reverse order of frequency the metrics matching `maxScrapFrequencyInSec` will be scraped
+1. In reverse order of frequency the metrics matching `maxScrapeFrequencyInSec` will be scraped
    1. Metric `b` will be scraped every hour
    1. Remaining metrics will be scrapped every 50s, here only `c`